sambatv/imagecheck/docs/README.md

 make build
 ```

-After building, the `imagecheck` binary will be available in the repository
+After building, `imagecheck` will be available in the repository `bin/` directory.
-root directory.

 ### docker pull